ImperialCollegeLondon/rcds_intro_cpp/chapter2/README.md

 2. Print with `cout`, in any notation, the area and perimeter of the rectangle in the same row, separed by tabulation `\t`.

 3. Basic arithmetic works out of the box, as you've seen.
 For 'scientific calculator' stuff, we need the `<cmath>` library.
-Libraries are like toolboxes.

 ### Exercise 5 - Converting temperature